redwoz/meta-nanopi-neo-test/README.md

-# meta-nanopi-neo test for linux 4.9
+# yocto-manaus-manifest test for linux 4.9